necro-nemesis/Lokinet-RPM-package/README.md

 - a copy of loki-network-control (gz tarball)
 - a copy of the share folder (unarchived)

-## Obtaining Sources
+## Obtaining SOURCES and SPECS

-Acquiring, archiving and naming tarballs for RPM Package manager.
+Cloning, remaming and archiving source code into tarballs in the SOURCES directory also adding in files from here to the SOURCES and SPECS folders.

-Copy the contents of the SOURCES and SPECS folders from here to your SOURCES and SPECS folders in your rpmbuild directory.
+Copy the contents of the SOURCES and SPECS folders from here to your SOURCES and SPECS folders respectively in your rpmbuild directory.
+Clone the latest versions of the source code from their respective github repositories as follows:

 ### oxen-mq

-Clone the lastest oxen-mq source code in your SOURCES folder, rename it and tarball it as follows:
+Clone the lastest oxen-mq source code in your SOURCES folder, rename it and tarball:

     git clone https://github.com/oxen-io/oxen-mq
     mv oxen-mq oxen-mq-<VERSION>